Terms and Conditions for study at City, University of London

-11.1 Any provision of accommodation during your programme of study at the Institution will be subject to an additional charge over and above your tuition fees and subject to a separate contract.
+11.1 Any provision of accommodation during your programme of study at the Institution will be subject to an additional charge over and above your tuition fees and subject to a separate contract with a third party.

-11.2 For general information and guidance regarding the provision of accommodation at the Institution, please refer to the Accommodation webpages.
+11.3 For general information and guidance regarding the provision of accommodation available to students, please refer to the Accommodation webpages.